lackhove/lackhove.github.io/content/blog/restic-kit/index.md

 * **audit**: Audit restic snapshots for size anomalies.
 Checks for unusual size changes between the two most recent snapshots per path.
 Sends email notifications for any failures.
 * **cleanup**: Remove the log directory if all backup operations were successful.
 Keep it for debugging if any operations failed.

 golang  produces self contained executables without any OS dependencies, which i can run directly on the server without any containers or external dependencies.
 This greatly simplifies setup and remote credential storage while still being relatively low-complexity.
-The whole project ended up being uch larger in terms of LOC than superdup, partly because golang is a more verbose language, but mostly because it just has more features.
-A year ago, i would have probably settled on a simpler solution, but with the advent of LLM coding agents, the implementation only took a few hours.
-The whole project was vibe-engineered, with just a handful of lines written with my bare hands (but every single one carefully reviewed).
-The resulting code is not as good as if it was hand-crafted, but good enough for a  project which will likely never be used by anyone but me.
-This highlights an interesting aspect:  Instead of contributing to an existing project on github i could just build my own in a matteer of hours for a few dollars woth of tokens.
-Building bespoke software has become cheap.
-I am not sure what this means for the FOSS ecosystem, but lets hope its a good thing.

-## Obscurity is not Security
+## Security and Obscurity

 Going back to my initial list of requoremtns, the combnation of restic-kit and a simple sysmted timer supports  Sequential execution, Simple configuration, Automatic summary email sending, backup monitoring and Heathchecks.io Ping.
 Whats still missing is the ransomare-proofness, that initially triggered this whole endaevour.
 Benjamin Ritter [first described](https://medium.com/@benjamin.ritter/how-to-do-ransomware-resistant-backups-properly-with-restic-and-backblaze-b2-e649e676b7fa) how to set up restic with backblaze for WORM backups, so i am going to reiterate this here.
 I only deviated from his setup by setting `daysFromHidingToDeleting` to  `null`, so nothing will get automatically deleted.
 Instead, i set an appointment in my calendar to manually check the backups integrity and delete the hidden files manually every few months.

-The central

-### 5. Security Concept and Obscurity

-* **Infrastructure for Security Hardening:**
-    * Script and Go executable run on a **separate system** (**Raspberry Pi Zero**).
-    * **Raspberry Pi Zero Hardening:**
-        * Accessible **only from Notebook** via **password-protected SSH key**.
-        * **No other services** are running, only the **Cronjob** starts the backup script.
-* **Backup Preparation:** The separate system connects to the host via **SSH**, copies a **fresh Restic executable**, and passes **passwords via environment variable**.
-* **Advantage of Offloading:** The **detection of Junk Backup Attacks** runs **outside** of the secured system.
-* **Open Vulnerability (Limits of Security):** Does **not offer 100% protection** (root attacker can harvest passwords).
-* **Gained Advantage (Obscurity):** An attacker finds **no hints about the existence of a backup** on the host.
-* **Essential Protection:** The **Append-Only mode** of the backup provides the **crucial protection** against data deletion.
+Even with the WORM strategy being the central protection against ransomware attacks, i still prefer not storing the backup credentials and performing the irregularity scanning and notifying on the server itself.
+This contrasts the requirement for automated, unattaneded backups, which requires access to all credentials.
+The way out of this dilemma is an external backup system, which pulls the data from the server.
+This however requires a high bandwith network connection and sufficient CPU power to perform chunking, deduplication and encryption.
+For ma home serer setup, the invest and and operational costs of such a sysstem seems overkill, so instead i built the next best solution baed on a raspberry pi zero i still had in my hobby drawer.

+The setup is as follows: The Pi runs a minimal read-only OS that runs nothing but the backup  and is only accessible via a password protected ssh key.
+The backup shell script is triggered by a systemd timer and executes most restic commands and all restic-kit commands locally.
+Only the restic backup command is executed on the server via ssh with credeitals being passed as environment variables using the SSHs SetEnv functionality.
+For each bakup run, a clean restic executable is copied to the server and deleted afterwards.
+This is designed to prevent an attacker from tampering with the restic executable and more importantly, to not leave any trace of the backup on the server itself.
+Even with root access, an attacker wont find a single hint in ther servers file system that there is a backup to begin with, making it more unlikely for my backup being targeted in a ransomware attack.
+In addition, all checks and notifications run on an isolated system, so even in case of an attack, i can still hope for my monitopring to notice.

+ This is however just **obscurity** and shouldnt be mistaken as **security**.
+An attacker with root access and sufficient knowledge will still be able to eavesdrop on the backups credentials and empty my snapshots.
+The only security here is provided by the WORM configuration and occasional backups to an external hard drive stored offsite.

+## Future Work and Final Thoughts

+The system now has been running for a few weeks and so far, works as expected.
+When it comes to ransomeare proofness, i hope that i will never have the chance to verify its effectiveness, but at least the known  vulurabilities are mitigated.
+Ther is always room for improvement, so in the coming weeks, i might extend the `audit` functionality to scan for suspicious snapshots patterns and auto update the restic executables.

+The whole project ended up being much larger in terms of LOC than superdup, partly because golang is a more verbose language, but mostly because it just has more features.
+A year ago, i would have probably settled on a simpler solution, but with the advent of LLM coding agents, the implementation only took a few hours.
+The whole project was vibe-engineered, with just a handful of lines written with my bare hands but every single line carefully reviewed.
+The resulting code is not as good as if it was hand-crafted, but good enough for a project a user base of probaly just me.
+This highlights an interesting aspect:  Instead of contributing to an existing project on github i could just build my own in a matteer of hours for a few dollars woth of tokens.
+Building bespoke software has become cheap.
+I am not sure what this means for the FOSS ecosystem, but i want to be optimistic.